pdway53/AICUP_ReID_Project/README.md

 ### Tracking and creating the submission file for AICUP
-If you want to track all `<timestamps>` in the directory, you can execute the bash file we provided.
+If you want to track all `<timestamps>` in the directory, you can execute the bash file we provided and clean cnt.txt file to 0.
+Make sure the ID start from 0
 ```shell
 sh tools/track_all_timestamps2.sh --weights pretrained/yolov7-w6-AICUP7_049.pt --source-dir ./<test_data_dir>/32_33_AI_CUP_testdataset/AI_CUP_testdata/images --device "0" --fast-reid-config "fast_reid/configs/AICUP/bagtricks_R50-ibn.yml" --fast-reid-weights "logs/AICUP_BOT_resnet/bagtricks_R50-ibn/model_0058.pth"
 ```